 For example, Ethan and his partner made both their cross-country moves in one 8-foot container.
 On their way out to L.A., it was no problem.
 But when they headed back east, even though they still lived in a one-bedroom apartment, he admitted they’d accumulated a bit more stuff.
 “So we decided we wanted to downsize and just trim the fat,” he said.
 They held a yard sale a month before they moved, and “then we had just enough things that would fit.”

 Even with the downsizing, they fit a lot of stuff in that 8-foot container: “We had a king-size bed, mattress and box-spring, and a queen-size mattress.
 Plus a lot of other stuff.
 We also had four bikes: two regular and two electric bikes.”

-A: It depends on how much stuff you have and how large your things are, of course, but for a typical 3,000-sq-ft home that’s lightly or moderately furnished, you’ll likely need three 16-ft containers.
+A: It depends on how much stuff you have and how large your things are, of course, but for a typical 3,000-square-foot home that’s lightly or moderately furnished, you’ll likely need three 16-foot containers.
 To get a more specific, personalized estimate, check out our online moving and storage calculator tool and size chart.

 Still, if you’re in doubt about the size, one strategy is to simply order the next size up if you think you might need more space.

 For example, when Stacye and her husband retired and downsized from a five-bedroom home in Columbia, Maryland, to a two-bedroom home in Phoenix, Arizona, they under-estimated the space they needed.
 After filling a 16-foot and 8-foot container, they still needed more space, so they ordered a third container.
 If they had it to do over again, they would have started with two 16-foot containers.
 “Whatever you think you need, add some space to that,” she advised.